-Current Ministry Location-Maryknoll Sisters Center
+Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Sister Loretta later returned to Sophia University, where she taught ESL at Notre Dame College in Kyoto from 1995-2004, simultaneously serving as bookkeeper for the Maryknoll Sisters Regional office from 1995 – 2008, and giving private English classes from 2004 – 2008.
+In 1995, Sister Loretta returned to Japan and moved to Kyoto where she taught ESL at Notre Dame Women’s College until 2004, simultaneously she served as bookkeeper for the Maryknoll Sisters Regional office from 1995 – 2008, and gave private English classes from 2004 – 2008.

 Sister Loretta returned to the Maryknoll Sisters Center, NY in 2008.
 At present Sister Loretta Frank’s service with Maryknoll Sisters involves working in Congregational Services, where she assists its Rogers Community Sisters and their coordinators, but her beloved Japan, from which she learned so much over her more than 40 years of service is never far from her heart and prayers.